SoftwareGuy/ENet-CSharp/DOCUMENTATION.md

 `Peer.Send(byte channelID, ref Packet packet)` queues a packet to be sent.
 Returns true on success or false on failure.

+`Peer.SendAndReturnStatusCode(byte channelID, ref Packet packet)` New to this branch of ENET-C#.
+Returns an int which is 0 on success otherwise it will return a negative value on failure.
+A list of negative values and their meanings will be provided in the near future.

 `Peer.Receive(out byte channelID, out Packet packet)` attempts to dequeue any incoming queued packet.
 Returns true if a packet was dequeued or false if no packets available.

 `Peer.Ping()` sends a ping request to a peer.
 ENet automatically pings all connected peers at regular intervals, however, this function may be called to ensure more frequent ping requests.